 The Go Pro plan is, therefore, best for teams in need of email and a website hosting partner that can support plug-ins and want the best possible user experience.
 However, none of the shared hosting plans include automatic site backups or system restores.
-If this is a feature that is important to you, consider Bluehost’s Business Pro cloud-hosted plan.

 What Bluehost Is Missing

 Bluehost is designed to help you make the most of your professional website.
-Unlike Zoho, G Suite or Office 365, it does not offer bundled office productivity tools.
+Unlike Zoho, G Suite, or Office 365, it does not offer bundled office productivity tools.
 Therefore, it is best for companies that need a professional website and email addresses but does not need those additional tools.

 What Users Think About Bluehost

 Bluehost users report an overall good experience with Bluehost, saying it easy to use with average to good customer support.
 They also like the price of Bluehost compared to other similar web hosting solutions.
 Some users have complained that websites speeds could be improved.
-You can read more about Bluehost on our Bluehost Review page.
+You can read more about Bluehost on our Bluehost user review page.

 Where to Find Bluehost

-Best Email Provider for Larger Teams with Microsoft Tools: Office 365
+Best Email Provider for Larger Teams With Microsoft Tools: Office 365

 Office 365 Pricing